johannilsson/sthlmtraveling/README.markdown

 * 2.3.0
     * New journey provider that holds starred journey, including traffic modes and other search criterias.
 This replaces the favorites database.
+    * Added support for via to the journey planner.
     * Added possibility to search for different transport modes and alternative stops.
     * Added a action bar.